World Link’s Enhancement PAL Program

 World Link's programs are scholarship based cross-cultural exchange programs that involve more than being visitors from another country.
 Our role is to provide opportunities for you to thrive while in the USA by observing and experiencing the culture, lifestyles, diversity, and official structures during your exchange year.
 It is YOUR JOB to take advantage of these opportunities available that will help to train you as a future youth leader in your home country.

 Your year in America is a chance to experience new things, new lifestyles, new ideas, a new culture, and the “real America”.
 As a result, you will become a Global Citizen with an increased understanding and appreciation of the interconnectedness of the world.
 The opportunities, or enhancement activities World Link provides you will come to be one of your most valuable possessions that you brought back home from your exchange program.

-- Join a school club
+- End of September: Join a school club

 Students on the Advanced Leadership Track and in the top 10% will be invited to attend a “Blue Ribbon Advanced Leadership Workshop”.

 We encourage all students to complete the PAL Program to get the most benefits out of our program and their exchange year.
 This program is designed to help students become successful alumni and leaders.

 All World Link students are eligible to receive the State Department Volunteer Service Award.
 To receive this award, a student must volunteer for 100 hours of community service and have reported those hours on their “My Monthly Activities” forms which were properly submitted each month.
 Students who have successfully completed the 100-hour requirement will receive this award at the end of the exchange year.